TRaSH-Guides/Guides/docs/Glossary/index.md

     Also known as: USP

-Usenet providers maintain the servers that store Usenet's content and offer you access to download files.
-[Indexers](#indexer) are required to search for files on Usenet and can help you locate specific files within the network.
+Usenet providers manage the servers that store content and offer subscription-based access for downloading files.
+[Indexers](#indexer) are required to search for and locate releases on Usenet.

 ---